 Most hiring managers I meet are pretty skilled at interviewing, but I also come across those who tend to forget that it’s not just the candidate that needs to deliver.
 Some become a bit too self centered (self = company in this case) and forget to pay attention to the wants and needs of the candidate.
-Those ways may have worked a few decades ago, but it doesn’t really work like that anymore in todays’ inbound society.
+Those ways may have worked a few decades ago, but it doesn’t really work like that anymore.
+Now we need to attract and delight!

 Having a structure to begin with will give you the space you need to improvise and pay attention to your gut feeling besides investigating the hard facts.
 It will also help create a respectful and secure feeling for the candidate being interviewed.

 Always read through the CV carefully before the interview.
 If needed, print it and bring it, but don’t get stuck in it when you have the person right in front of you.

 Make sure not to be too many representing your company during the interview, as it can create a counterproductive power imbalance.
 Two people is generally a good number, three at most.
 Remember that the interview is a great chance to market your company, so make sure to create a good vibe throughout the interview, so that the person leaves with a positive feeling.
 For natural reasons, avoid anything ressembling of a cross examination.

 - Present yourself by name and role, and why you’re in the meeting.

 - Describe the agenda of the interview and the estimated time.

 - Describe your company.
 Be short and efficient.
 Remember that the interview should be focused mostly on the candidate, and not just on your company, so don’t dwell in this part (common mistake).